With Election Day near, local organizers see big potential for Latino turnout

 “He’s trying to cast as wide a net as possible,” Collier said.

-The key factor in the 4th District race, as well as other races where Latinos make up a large percentage of the voter block, will likely be voter turnout, Martinez said.
+The key factor in the 4th District race, as well as other races where Latinos make up a large percentage of the voter bloc, will likely be turnout, Martinez said.

-Large turnouts tend to favor Democrats, while low turnouts tend to favor Republicans.
+Large voter turnouts tend to favor Democrats, while low turnouts tend to favor Republicans.

 “That’s where negative campaigning comes in.
 It helps drive lower voter turnout,” he said.